 Scholarships and Awards

-Thousands of scholarships, bursaries and awards are awaiting U of S students, and many are designated specially for students of Aboriginal ancestry.
-To search for awards aimed specifically at aboriginal students, enter “Aboriginal” as a keyword in the Awards Search database.
+The University of Saskatchewan offers many scholarships, bursaries and awards, and several are designated specially for students of Aboriginal ancestry.
+You are encouraged to apply for as many of our scholarships, bursaries and awards as possible, but if you'd like to see which of our awards are open exclusively to Aboriginal students, enter “Aboriginal” as a keyword in the Awards Search database.

 - Aboriginal Multi-Media Society Scholarship/Bursary Guide

 - Indian and Northern Affairs Canada Aboriginal Bursary System

 If you have questions about applying for funding offered by your band or tribal council, contact your high school or post-secondary counsellor in your school or community.
 Visit our Band Funding page for more details, including contact phone numbers for Saskatchewan communities.